DataDog/documentation/content/en/account_management/billing/rum.md

 ## How do webviews in mobile applications impact session recordings and billing?

-When a mobile application contains webviews and you've instrumented both your web and mobile applications with Datadog SDKs, a bridge is created and all events recorded by the Browser SDK on the web app that are loaded through the webview are forwarded to our Mobile SDK.
+When a mobile application contains webviews and you've instrumented both your web and mobile applications with Datadog SDKs, a bridge is created.
+All events recorded by the Browser SDK on the web app that are loaded through the webview are forwarded to the Mobile SDK.
 These events are linked to the session that started on the mobile application.

 In other words, only the one RUM mobile session is visible in Datadog and therefore is the only one that is billable.